lukebarnard1/journal/README.md

 ## Introduction

-journal is (currently) an open source blog website that in future will form part of a larger, decentralised blog network built on the Matrix protocol.
+journal is (currently) an open source blog website that in future will be part of a larger system, forming part of a decentralised blog network built on the Matrix protocol.

 Originally, journal was a Matrix client that relied on being connected to a Matrix server in order to view blog posts, write blog posts and comment on blog posts.
 However, connecting to a Matrix server to download blogs for the first time gave a poor user experience so a change in architecture was devised to overcome this: